-The 8A34001 supports three serial ports.
-One is a dedicated I2C Master port used for loading configuration data at reset, and the other two are configurable slave I2C or SPI ports that can be used after the reset sequence is complete to monitor and/or configure the device.
+The 8A34013 supports two serial ports.
+One is a dedicated I2C Master port used for loading configuration data at reset and the other is a configurable slave I2C or SPI port that can be used at any time after the reset sequence is complete to monitor and/or configure the device.

 The operation of the I^2C Master Port is described in I^2C Master.
-The SCL_M and SDA_M pins are used for this port and can be connected to the same I^2C bus as either slave port if those are configured in I^2C mode.
+The SCL_M and SDA_M pins are used for this port and can be connected to the same I^2C bus as the slave port if it is configured in I^2C mode.